 Sustained pressure from activists networks like Police Spies Out Of Lives, the Campaign Opposing Police Surveillance and the Undercover Research Group has led to the calling of a public inquiry into Undercover Policing.

-However there is nothing to suggest this practise has stopped.
+There is nothing to suggest this practise has stopped.
 The government recently passed the Covert Human Intelligence Sources (Criminal Conduct) Act which has legalised police spies committing any crime.